Relationships, in business and our personal lives, follow a progression. At first, everyone is a stranger.

 But rather than approaching prospects with a hard sell on our system, ClearVoice shares useful marketing information as part of the TOFU (awareness-building) stage.

-Your TOFU strategy and content should be driven by what topics most interest your target market and what media they consume.
+Your TOFU strategy and customer journey content should be driven by what topics most interest your target market and what media they consume.

 Let’s follow the example we gave above.
 ClearVoice already planted its brand in the prospect’s mind.
 They know that ClearVoice has expertise in content marketing and is an excellent source of trends.
 And now, perhaps they are open to considering engaging an external team to help with content creation.

-The types of content that work best at this mid-funnel or MOFU stage are:
+The types of customer journey content that work best at this mid-funnel or MOFU stage are:

 - Educational pieces